 Day Trip Crabbing

 Crabbing from public docks and piers generally means you’re tossing pots into the tranquil waters of Oregon’s numerous estuaries and bays.
 The most popular ones include Garibaldi (Tillamook Bay) and Newport (Yaquina Bay) and Waldport (Alsea Bay), all within 1.5 to 2.5 hours of Portland.

 An easy 1.5-hour drive from the city, Tillamook Bay is the largest bay on the Oregon coast, fed by five rivers.
 The public crabbing dock is in Garibaldi, where you can also pick up bait and rent crab pots or rings at Garibaldi Marina.
-Crab ring rentals are only $6 all day.
+Crab ring rentals are ~$6 all day.

 If you plan to go crabbing more than once or twice a year, it’s a good idea to purchase your own pots, which are inexpensive and available at reduced prices online.

 Once you get the hang of it, you can always try your hand at boat crabbing as well.
 Rent a boat at the marina ($80 for three hours) and head to Crab Harbor, across the main channel from the Painted Rocks.

 In Newport, about 2 hours and 20 minutes from Portland, is a great spot for beginners.
 Plenty of spots on both sideS of the bay are teEming with Dungies, although most of the crab is in the lower bay.